scientist-softserv/louisville-hyku/Repo-README.md

     # which is what is should have been already because of the seeds
     user.add_role(:superadmin)
     ```
+    - if that doesn't work, use hyku.test instead of single.hyku.test

 #### Rubocop
 Rubocop can be run in docker locally using either of the options below: